michaelkubina/SpotMicroESP32/assembly/README.md

 ### Parts ###

-** you might use only two M2x8 on each leg to screw the servohorn into place and thus reducing the amount of M2x8 screws and M2 nuts by 2/3 **
+**you might use only two M2x8 on each leg to screw the servohorn into place and thus reducing the amount of M2x8 screws and M2 nuts by 2/3**
+**if you have M2x6 then use these instead of the M2x8 which are only in use, because it was easier to buy the screws and nuts in bulk**
+**use the long version of the servohorn & ballbearing mount for improved resting position of the legs or stick to the normal version true to KDY-0523's design for the legs being at an angle when resting**

 | Total Amount | Part |
 |--------------|------|